junh4533/zombie/README.md

 ________

 This purpose of this project is for us to practice collaborating in a project using C9 and Github while also learning how to link files.
-Collborating in a project tests our knowledge of the Gihub workflow and our ability in resolving merge conflicts.
+Collaborating in a project tests our knowledge of the Gihub workflow and our ability in resolving merge conflicts.
-The linking files demonsrates our navigational skills using the terminal.
+The linking files demonstrates our navigational skills using the terminal.

 Contributors:
 [Jun Huang](https://github.com/junh4533)